 The results are presented in Tables 3 and 4.
 The GMM estimator is only suitable for panels with a low number of years and a large number of countries.
 The reason for this is that as the number of years increases, so does the number of internal instruments generated.
 Thus, using long time series might make the number of instruments in the model soar.
 As a rule of thumb, the number of instruments must be lower than the number of countries.
 Since we have a long time series ranging from 1970 to 2011, we only keep the data for every 5 years in our sample to reduce the time dimension to nine periods.
 The results of Table 3 column a) and b) reflect the empirical validity of Kaldor's first law hypothesis.
 The coefficient associated with Gr(MVA) is positive and significant, and, in line with Cantore et al. (2014), is larger when estimated with GMM rather than with panel fixed effects.
-The coefficient associated with the lagged GDP growth rate.
+The coefficient associated with the lagged GDP growth rate is insignificant.
+This signals the absence of persistence in the evolution of the GDP growth rate.

 Estimates of Eq.
 2) and 3) incorporate the analysis of our core variables related to high-tech and low-/ medium-tech industries.
 In columns c) and d), the variable representing the growth rate of high-tech manufacturing industry gr(MVAHT) is positive and significant.
 The robustness of the coefficient is clearer when using the GMM technique than the fixed effects model, but this can be attributable to the biasness of the fixed effects results.
 The coefficient associated with high-tech industries gr(MVAHT) is about 25 times smaller than the coefficient associated with manufacturing gr(MVA).
 This would suggest that industrialization, regardless of specialization type, remains the privileged engine of growth, and that the growth of high-tech industries delivers a significant but minor additional "growth premium".
-Unsurprisingly the dummy variable representing low- and middle-income countries after 1991 LMI1991 has a positive sign, which means that countries at lower stages of development are characterized by a higher growth rate performance of countries at lower income levels.
+Unsurprisingly the dummy variable representing low- and middle-income countries after 1991 LMI199I has a positive sign, which means that countries at lower stages of development are characterized by a higher growth rate.
+However, the coefficient is not significant and suggests a wide heterogeneity of the growth rate performance of countries at lower income levels.
 The interaction variable representing the growth rate of medium- and high-tech sectors for low- and middle-income countries after 1991 LMI1991gr(MVAMHT) has a negative sign, but is also non-significant at a 10 per cent significance level.
 Using a GMM estimate, the lagged dependant variable is again significant and shows a relevant, albeit small, persistent growth rate performance